kubernetes/community/contributors/design-proposals/node/resource-qos.md

 In an overcommitted system (where sum of limits > machine capacity) containers might eventually have to be killed, for example if the system runs out of CPU or memory resources.
 Ideally, we should kill containers that are less important.
 For each resource, we divide containers into 3 QoS classes: *Guaranteed*, *Burstable*, and *Best-Effort*, in decreasing order of priority.

 The relationship between "Requests and Limits" and "QoS Classes" is subtle.
 Theoretically, the policy of classifying pods into QoS classes is orthogonal to the requests and limits specified for the container.
 Hypothetically, users could use an (currently unplanned) API to specify whether a pod is guaranteed or best-effort.
-However, in the current design, the policy of classifying pods into QoS classes is intimately tied to "Requests and Limits" - in fact, QoS classes are used to implement some of the memory guarantees described in the previous section.
+However, in the current design, the policy of classifying pods into QoS classes is intimately tied to "Requests and Limits".
+In fact, QoS classes are used to implement some of the memory guarantees described in the previous section.

 Pods can be of one of 3 different classes: